The University's Commitment:

 UT-Austin employees who are deemed “Responsible Employees" MUST promptly report allegations of sexual misconduct to the University’s Title IX Coordinator.

 "Responsible employees" at the University include but are not limited to: administrators, academic advisors, coaches, faculty members, assistant instructors, teaching assistants, graduate research assistants, residence life staff, resident assistants, and all supervisory staff.

 |Deputy Title IX Coordinator: Office of Institutional Equity (Faculty & Staff Concerns)||Phone:512-471-1849||

 |Deputy Title IX Coordinator: Student Emergency Services (Student Concerns)||Phone:512-471-5017||Website:|

 Individuals may also report incidents of sex discrimination, sexual harassment (including sexual violence) or sexual misconduct to any university administrator, official or unit supervisor, who is then responsible for promptly notifying any of the above Title IX coordinators of the reported incident.

-The University also provides confidential health services, mental health services, and counseling services – all free of charge.
+The University also provides confidential health services, mental health services, and counseling services.